pw-software-dev/n8n-workflows-vault/docs/VALIDATION_API.md

 **Process**:

 1. Scans `/workflows` directory for categories
-2. Iterates through each category directory
+2. Iterates through each workflow directory
 3. Validates each workflow folder
 4. Aggregates results and displays summary
 5. Exits with code 1 if any workflow fails